Pre-Health Sciences Pathway to Certificates and Diplomas

 - Double spaced and one sided.

-- Submitted using font size of 12, and proper margins.
+- Submitted using Arial 12-point font and standard margins.

 - Written in a grammatically correct manner.

-- Handed in securely fastened with a cover page indicating the course name, Faculty's name, student's name, section and date submitted.
+- Submitted with a cover page indicating the course name, instructor's name, student's name, section (check your timetable – your section is not the same for all courses) and the date submitted.